Koushalkumar15/fundamentals/oop/notes/04-solid-01.md

 Abstract classes have no restrictions on field and method modifiers, while in an interface, all are public by default.
 We can have instance and static initialization blocks in an abstract class, whereas we can never have them in the interface.
 Abstract classes may also have constructors which will get executed during the child object's instantiation.

 Abstract classes can be defined using the `abstract` keyword.
 An abstract class can have abstract methods and non-abstract methods.
 An abstract method is a method that is declared without an implementation.
 It is a method that is declared using the `abstract` keyword and does not have a body.
-An abstract class can have a constructor and it gets executed when an object of the child class is created.
+An abstract class can have a constructor and it gets executed when an object of the child class is created, i.e. **to say abstract class can't be instantiated using new keyword**.
 An abstract class can have instance variables, static variables, instance methods, static methods, and abstract methods.

 ```java
 public abstract class Animal {